Ihor Smeshko: Biography

 Smeshko was instrumental in the prevention of military action against the civil protests in late 2004.
 He demanded General Popkov stop his efforts to crack down on the protesters, as the General was mustering 10,000 troops to do so.
 The SBU and the military intelligence directorate worked to block the fraudulent ascension of Viktor Yanukovich, supporting Viktor Yushchenko.
 In 2005, Yushchenko fired Smeshko from the SBU.

 In 2014 President Petro Poroshenko appointed Smeshko as his adviser.
 Subsequently, he led the Intelligence Committee under the President.

 Smeshko was a candidate in the 2019 Ukrainian presidential election.
 In the election he took 6th place with 6.04% of the vote.

 Smeshko was number one on the party list of the political party Strength and Honor in the July 2019 Ukrainian parliamentary election.
 But in the election the party won 3.82%, not enough to clear the 5% election threshold and thus no parliamentary seats.
 The party also failed to win a constituency seat.

 Smeshko was a candidate for Mayor of Kyiv for the party Strength and Honor in the 2020 Kyiv local election.
 He finished 7th place with 22.418 votes.

-Smeshko speaks fluent Russian, English, German and French.
+Besides his native Ukrainian, Smeshko speaks fluent English, German and French.